-We’re still several months away from the Samsung Galaxy S23 and Galaxy S23 Ultra launch, but these new phones will arrive in early 2023 and kick off the year of new Android smartphones.
-We expect a few exciting design changes, bigger and better cameras, and more.
+We’re only a few weeks away from the Samsung Galaxy S23 and Galaxy S23 Ultra launch, which should arrive in February 2023 and kick off the year of new Android smartphones.
+Expect a few exciting design changes, way bigger and better cameras, and more.

 And while we don’t know everything about Samsung’s next Ultra phone, countless leaks and rumors have already emerged.
 So, here’s a quick roundup of all the Galaxy S23 Ultra news and rumors so far.

-The Galaxy S21 series was announced in January with a release date a few weeks later.
+The Galaxy S21 series was announced in January, with a release date a few weeks later.
+The S22 got unveiled on February 9th and released on February 25th.
 See a trend?
-With that in mind, it’s pretty safe to say we can expect a Galaxy S23 Ultra announcement in February, immediate pre-orders, and a release date between February 16th and March 10th, 2023.
+With that in mind, it’s pretty safe to say we can expect the Galaxy S23 release date around February 16-23rd, following the global launch event on February 1st in California.

 However, due to ongoing chip shortages and a global supply constraint, we could see a slightly different release schedule in 2023.
 For what it’s worth, the new Galaxy Z Flip 4 arrived right on schedule, which bodes well for the upcoming Galaxy S23, Galaxy S23+, and Galaxy S23 Ultra.

 Another unknown is the expected price tag.
 Again, Samsung often follows a relatively similar strategy, which leads us to believe it’ll match prior years.
 For example, the Galaxy S22 initially retailed for $799, while the high-end Galaxy S22 Ultra was $1,199.

 Expect the flagship Galaxy S23 Ultra to cost around $1,199 again.
 That said, don’t be surprised if we see a slight price increase, as everything seems to cost more lately.
 Samsung is already accepting reservations for the Galaxy S23, and those who sign-up can save $50 with the link below.